itdxer/neupy/site/2015/09/21/password_recovery.rst

 But why do we use random binary vectors instead of the decoded random strings?
 The problem is in the similarity between two vectors.
 Let's check two approaches and compare them with a `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_.
-Before that we must define a function that measure distance between two vectors.
+Before that we have to define a function that measure distance between two vectors.

 .. code-block:: python